madhav758/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-this is my first git reposotory
+this is my first project on git hub